Delivery Management: The Complete Guide

 Additional features such as load capacity planning and load balancing can help to make the most of every vehicle at a delivery business's disposal during the route planning and optimization stage.
 Both these features ensure that vehicles are assigned full loads every mile that they travel is profitable.

-Delivery Management Integrations
+Integrations

 Integrating with warehouse management systems, online ordering systems and CRMs can help to automate possesses such as order to dispatch, proof-of-delivery sent to customers, as well as inward data feeds such as driver behavior from monitoring devices.
 Removing the need for a human to do monotonous tasks manually can save organizations a lot of time and money.

-For example, here at SmartRoutes, one of the most common integrations for our delivery management software is with online stores built in the popular Shopify and WooCommerce platforms.
+For example, here at SmartRoutes, one of the most common integrations for our delivery software is with online stores built in the popular Shopify and WooCommerce platforms.

 Our simple integration can pull orders from a business's online store at a predefined time, complete with order details such as quantity and customer details.
 This is then automatically input into the route planner, and optimized routes are created based on the customers orders.
 Each stop then has an individual packaging slip ready for printing in the order the route is to be completed in.